fnkzhang/codereview/api-server-flask/api/readme.md

 ### '/api/comment'
 #### GET

-In the GET call to api/comment, the command should return all comments for the diff_id.
+In the GET call to api/comment, the command will return all comments for the diff_id.

-You must pass in
+You must pass in the body of the headers:

-"credentials": user authentication
-"diff_id": id of the diff file session to grab comments.
+"credentials": STRING (oauth authentication) "diff_id": INT

 The data response will be in json the format:
 {